 Anna’s Quest (PS4) Review

 Anna’s Quest is a Brothers Grimm variant, to some degree.
-Anna is a naive young girl that lives with her grandpa.
+Anna is a naive young girl who lives with her grandpa.
 As his health deteriorates, Anna ventures into the woods to find a cure for him.
 This is against his wishes, but he doesn’t have much choice.

 She’s immediately captured and imprisoned by an old witch named Winfriede, who experiments on her.
-Nothing notably dark, just locked in a room with various stuffed animals, possibly poisoned soup and a camera affixed on her at all times.
+Nothing notably dark, just locked in a room with various stuffed animals, possibly poisoned soup, and a camera affixed on her at all times.
 Oh yeah, she repeatedly sits under a device that sends ominous energy to unlock her potential.

-Anna has telekinesis powers – which is a surprise to her, but also Winfriede when Anna promptly uses to her advantage and sets out on her journey, Anna’s Quest, to Wunderhorn and seek that cure that definitely exists.
+Anna has telekinesis powers – which is a surprise to her, but also Winfriede when Anna promptly uses them her advantage and sets out on her journey, Anna’s Quest, to Wunderhorn and seek that cure that definitely exists.

 Being so naive works against her, but as she’s so readable, she enlists some helpers too.
 A fairly useless teddy bear named Ben and a ghost, Joringel, soon to be detached from his skeletal prison, join Anna in the second chapter.